 You often hear business owners talking about how they are growing their business by hiring contractors, rather than employees.
 The argument is compelling: the paperwork is simpler, and you can be more nimble.
 However, like everything in business, it is not always that clear cut.
 There are a few factors to consider before you decide if you're hiring contractors or employees.

 Employees and contractors are seen differently by the Canada Revenue Agency (CRA), and it’s important to make sure that you are treating employees appropriately to avoid adverse tax consequences down the road.
 In addition to tax reasons, there are other more subtle business reasons why the nature of the relationship matters.
 Sometimes, the tax reason and the business reasons are at odds!

-Control can be hard to define, but generally, an employer has more control over an employee than of a self-employed person.
+Control can be hard to define, but generally, an employer has a greater degree of control over an employee than of an independent contractor.
 Does the individual control how the work is done?
 Do they have flexibility in the product or service that they deliver?

 Chance of Profit and Risk of Loss

-A self-employed person usually has some degree of financial risk and opportunity for profit.
 Does the individual simply get paid an hourly rate, regardless of the outcome?
 Or are they compensated on a fixed fee basis with an opportunity to work efficiently and maximize profit?
+Are you covering the operating expenses?
 These aren’t the only questions to ask, but they might help you in determining the nature of the relationship.

 Integration of the Role

 An employee’s tasks are an integral part of an employer’s business, but the tasks of a self-employed contractor are generally not as integrated into the business.
 Are you in the software space and hiring a contractor to do some painting around the office?
 The painter’s role is likely not an integral part of your business.